-- (1) No person shall give advance notice of an inspection without authority of the Director, subject to penalties as prescribed in ORS 654.991(2). - (2) If the Director approves a request for advance notice of an inspection: - (a) The notice shall not be given more than 24 hours in advance; and - (b) When advance notice is given to the employer, the employer shall, without delay, notify the employee representative of the proposed inspection, or in the absence of an employee representative, immediately post a notice in a sufficient number of locations in the place of employment to reasonably inform employees of the planned inspection.
-Any employer who fails to notify the employees, through posting, of the proposed inspection shall be assessed a penalty as prescribed in ORS 654.086(1)(f). - (3) It will not be considered advance notice to advise a federal or state agency of a proposed inspection in order to avoid duplicate inspections or to facilitate enforcement. - (4) Any person who gives advance notice of any safety or health inspection without authority from the director or his designee shall be punished, upon conviction, by being assessed a penalty not to exceed \$1,000 or be imprisoned for not more than six months, or both, as prescribed in ORS 654.991(2).
+- (1) No person shall give advance notice of an inspection without authority of the Director, the Administrator, or designee, subject to penalties as prescribed in ORS 654.991(2). - (2) If the Director, the Administrator, or designee approves a request for advance notice of an inspection: - (a) The notice shall not be given more than 24 hours in advance; and - (b) When advance notice is given to the employer, and if required by the Director, the Administrator, or designee, either at the time advance notice is given or any time thereafter, the employer must notify the employee representative without delay of the proposed inspection, or in the absence of an employee representative, immediately post a notice, provided to the employer by Oregon OSHA, in a sufficient number of locations in the place of employment to reasonably inform employees of the planned inspection.
+Failure to provide such notice when directed by the Director, the Administrator, or designee may result in a penalty as outlined in OAR 437-001-0176. - (3) It will not be considered advance notice to advise a federal or state agency that is not the subject of the inspection of a proposed inspection in order to avoid duplicate inspections or to facilitate enforcement. - (4) Any person who gives advance notice of any safety or health inspection without authority from the]Director, the Administrator, or designee shall be punished, upon conviction, by being assessed a penalty not to exceed \$1,000 or be imprisoned for not more than six months, or both, as prescribed in ORS 654.991(2).